danchoi/sphinxesc/README.md

 ## Future directions

 The escaping function can be made more configurable.
-The parser and AST data structure can also be made more sophisticated, covering more of the Sphinx Extended Query syntax.
+The parser and AST data structure can also be made more sophisticated, so that the AST can cover more of the Sphinx Extended Query syntax.

 ## Reference